martinmicunda/employee-scheduling/README.md

 * `vagrant halt` - use this command to `stop` your virtual environment
 * `vagrant suspend` - use this command to `pause` your virtual environment, make sure you do this before shutting down your computer to safely be able to restore the environment later.
 * `vagrant destroy` - use this command to `removes` your virtual environment from your machine
-* `vagrant reload` - use this command to your virtual environment, if you add the `--provision` flag, it will reprovision the box as well; this is useful with removing or adding things to the server via Ansible.
+* `vagrant reload` - use this command to `reload` your virtual environment, if you add the `--provision` flag, it will reprovision the box as well; this is useful with removing or adding things to the server via Ansible.
 * `vagrant ssh` - use this command to `connect` to the virtual server
+* `vagrant provision` - use this command to `provision` running Vagrant machine

 ## Ansible
 To get better understanding how Ansible works check the [official docs](http://docs.ansible.com/).
 Ansible installs the following software: